tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 ---

-In a lot of my previous interpreter/compiler projects written in Python I hand-rolled a REPL.
+In a lot of my previous interpreter/compiler projects written in Python I hand-rolled a REPL (read-eval-print-loop).
 It turns out that Python comes with a bunch of batteries included and this is totally unnecessary---you get a lot of goodies for free.
 Let's take a look at how to use them, starting from embedding a normal Python REPL in your project.

 I wrote this post as I finally figured all this stuff out for an unreleased runtime for a new content-addressable language.
 Keep an eye on this space...